 PSG is the Lead Organization for Circles Central Florida which includes Orange, Osceola, and Seminole Counties and a Regional Hub for Circles USA serving Florida, Georgia, South Carolina, and Alabama.
-There are currently two locations in Central Florida: Circles Winter Garden and Circles Orlando.
+There are currently two locations in Central Florida: Circles West Orange and Circles Orlando.

 Visit CirclesUSA.org to learn more about the national Circles movement that is building community to end poverty.

 Circles brings folks together from all income levels.

 Poverty is, in part, created and perpetuated by social isolation, so by hosting an accessible weekly meeting, Circles creates a sense of belonging, connections to needed resources, as well as a chaos-free space away from the daily stresses of life to focus on goal setting and planning.
 When people are able to access the relationships and resources they need to thrive, stability and abundance grow.

 Breaking the cycle of generational poverty means engaging the whole family.

 As the lives of Circle Leaders and Circle Allies are transformed, so are the lives of their children and grandchildren.
 Circles offers a unique experience for children of all ages that parallels the experience of their caregivers in Circles.
 Children and Youth learn community building principles, develop an in-depth understanding of poverty and improve their life skills.
 Families from all backgrounds transform their lives together.

 Circles Financial Initiatives

 The Circles Central Florida Financial Initiatives were established by a team of Circle Leaders, Circle Allies and other area experts.
 The pilot project has found great success through the Circles location in West Orange with developing plans to fund these initiatives across Central Florida.

 Slide to learn more ⭢